AnywhereSoftware/B4X_Forum_Resources/B4A/Tutorials/Tips or Tricks for using Android Emulator/readme.md

 The Screenshot function is at the bottom.

 **9. Enable navigation buttons**
 If you missed the classic navigation buttons (Triangle - Circle - Square) or (Back - Home - Recent Apps) then you can show it by modifying the setting in
 config.ini inside C:\SDK\B4AEmulator\6in\_Phone\_Platform\_34\_google\_apis\_playstore
+Set
-Set [ICODE]hw.mainKeys=no[/ICODE]
+[ICODE]hw.mainKeys=no[/ICODE]

+**Update:**
+This settings can now be set in Display & touch > Navigation mode.
+Select 3-button navigation.
+To show only 3 buttons without other shortcut icons, increase the Display size as in tip#1 to 3 out of 4 of the slider.

 **10. Setting location in Google map**
 Use the 3 dots button to go to the Location setting.